johan-jernstrom/VenusOS-BLESensorClient/README.md

 ## Known issues

-The bluetooth readings often fails with the following error:
+The bluetooth readings sometimes fails with the following error, but is often picked up after re-connection by the watchdog.
 ```python
 [org.bluez.Error.Failed] Operation failed with ATT error: 0x0e (Unlikely Error)
 ```